Your next interview

 The example question above, while a good one on it’s own, is not complete if you really want to impress.
 The best way to ask a question is to first take the opportunity to tell a little about yourself as it relates to the question, or what we’ll call the “Tell-then-Ask” format.
 Many of your questions as a candidate may address your concerns, but have the risk of becoming concerns for the hiring authority as well, so a lead-in that positions you strongly in the mind of the interviewer and helps the interviewer understand the context of the question can help greatly.
 The Tell-then-Ask format simply invites you as the candidate to take advantage of another opportunity to brag about yourself while you have the floor.

 “At my previous position, after the introductory training, I was provided with a mentor who I could ask questions.
 Knowing who to go to—and that it was part of their responsibility—helped me to feel comfortable and get up to speed quickly.
-With that guidance, I was able in just my first month there to identify a cost overrun issue that might have been missed because I learned the system we used so quickly. [elaborate here on the results] What can I expect for training coming in the door here?”
+With that guidance, in just my first month there I was able to identify a cost overrun issue.
+So, the issue might have been missed because I learned the system we used so quickly. [elaborate here on the results] What can I expect for training coming in the door here?”

-This kind of framing to your questions will help reiterate your skills and the results you’ve brought to your employers in the past and alleviate concerns about the investment required to bring you up to speed in your new stretch position.
-Get creative with the Tell and you’ll find that each question you Ask can be an opportunity to sell yourself just a little bit more.
-Make sure to prepare the Tell part of your questions in advance, write them down, and bring them with you to the interview.
-Yes, bring notes to the interview and don’t just wing it and hope to remember in the heat of the interview.
+This kind of framing to your questions will help reiterate your skills and the results you’ve brought to your employers in the past.
+Hopefully, alleviating concerns about the investment required to bring you up to speed in your new stretch position.
+Get creative with the Tell and you’ll find that each question you Ask can be an opportunity to sell yourself a bit more.
+Make sure to prepare the Tell part of your questions in advance.
+Write them down, and bring them with you to the interview.
+Yes, bring notes to the interview and don’t just wing it.
 Your preparation will impress.